ModelEarth/community/resources/opencorp/README.md

 Software Development: Back-End Developer
-Hosting Open WebUI Python with Cloudflare. https://model.earth/projects
+Python and webhok setup for Open WebUI integration with Discord API with Google Cloud and/or Cloudflare https://model.earth/projects

 Software Development: Full Stack Developer